sigstore/root-signing/playbooks/tuf-on-ci/SIGNER.md

 ## Keyholder requirements

-1. Keyholders MUST subscribe to the [Sigstore Maintainer Calendar](https://calendar.google.com/calendar/u/0?cid=Y19ydjIxcDJuMzJsbmJoYW5uaXFwOXIzNTJtb0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) for upcoming root signing events.
-Root signing events are expected to occur about every 4-5 months.
-The next `v+1` version signing will be scheduled, and the `v+2` version will be tentatively scheduled.
+1. Availability: keyholders are expected to be available for scheduled signing events (2-3 times a year) as well as unexpected signing events: if you go on longer travel, please make sure you either have your signing hardware with you or notify the sigstore-keyholders Slack channel beforehand.

-3. Obtaining a Yubikey for use as a signing key.
+2. Obtaining a Yubikey for use as a signing key.
 If you need support to obtain one, please reach out to one of the maintainers or through Slack.
 Key configuration is described below.

-4. Participation in signing events!
-Keyholders are expected to participate in the scheduled root signing events.
-The steps will be announced in Slack and in the signing event PR.
+3. Participation in signing events!
+Signing events will be announced in sigstore-keyholders Slack channel and in the signing event PRs.
 Typically keyholders are expected to review the signing event changes, sign and create a PR for their signature once per signing event.
-Additionally, keyholders should be "on-call" (available for quick pings during daytime hours) during the root signing window in case there is an issue.

 ## One-time setup for new keyholders